antoineeripret/demo-google-calendar-api-flask/README.md

 * Go to the [Google Developers Console](https://console.developers.google.com/) and create a new project (the name doesn't really matter)
 * Enable the Google Calendar API by searchinf for its name in the search bar at the top of the page and clicking on "Enable API"
 * Create a Oauth2 credentials clicking on the Credentials element located in the sidebar on the left of the screen.
 If this is the first time you create a credential, you may have to create a consent screen as well.
-* Download the client_secret.json file linked to these credentials
+* Download the client_secrets.json file linked to these credentials
-* Include the file in the main project folder
+* Include the file in the main project folder (remember to update its name)

 ## Instructions - Launching the application